antazoey/Ocelot/docs/features/claimstransformation.rst

         "UserId": "Claims[sub] > value[1] > |"
     }

-This shows a transforms where Ocelot looks at the users sub claim and transforms it into UserType and UserId claims.
+This shows a transform where Ocelot looks at the users sub claim and transforms it into UserType and UserId claims.
 Assuming the sub looks like this "usertypevalue|useridvalue".

 Claims to Headers Tranformation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^